HomeTypes of ShipsWhat are RORO Ships?

 ROPAX

-RoPax is basically used for short sea transport.
-These vessels comply with both the international standards which apply to a passenger ship as well as to a Ro-Ro.
+RoPax is used for short sea transport.
+These vessels comply with the international standards which apply to a passenger ship and to a Ro-Ro.
 ROPAX traffic is unevenly distributed all over the world.
 Its traffic can mostly be found in the seas of Northern Europe

 RoLo

-These vessels are capable of carrying both Vehicles and general cargo or heavy metals.
-Since the weight of general cargo items or the Heavy metal pieces may exceed the payload of the ramp, ship/shore cranes can be used to load and discharge the cargo directly into the hold.
+These vessels can carry Vehicles and general cargo or heavy metals.
+Since the weight of general cargo items or Heavy metal pieces may exceed the payload of the ramp, ship/shore cranes can load and discharge the cargo directly into the hold.

 ConRO